keijiro/Minis/README.md

 How To Install
 --------------

-This package uses the [scoped registry] feature to import dependent packages.
+This package uses the [scoped registry] feature to resolve package dependencies.
 Please add the following sections to the package manifest file (`Packages/manifest.json`).

 To the `scopedRegistries` section: